Easter Bunny Cake

 How many guests can I feed with this Bunny Cake?

 You can get about 16 slices out of this cake.
-If you are needing to serve more guests, you can double the recipe and make another cake layer.
+If you need to serve more guests, you can double the recipe and make another cake layer.
 Use more frosting to sandwich in between the layers.

 Plan Your Easter Dinner Menu

-Now that you have your Easter dessert planned, check out some of our delicious Easter dinner recipes.
+Now that you have your Easter dessert planned, check out some of our delicious Easter dinner recipes!
+Make a complete meal with your favorite main dish, side dishes, a salad, and you can’t forget the rolls!

 How to Make a Bunny Cake